-I’m bullish on real estate in 2021+.
-With two efficacious vaccines, an accommodative Fed, continued low mortgage rates, another round of stimulus, work from home here to stay, the desire to own income-producing assets, and pent up demand, real estate has a bright future.
+I'm bullish on real estate for the next several years.
+With multiple efficacious vaccines, high inflation, continued low and negative real mortgage rates, plenty of stimulus, work from home here to stay, and the desire to own income-producing assets, real estate has a bright future.
 Here is the latest Fundrise overview.

-Fundrise is a leading real estate crowdfunding platform for non-accredited and accredited investors.
+Fundrise is a leading real estate crowdfunding platform for unaccredited and accredited investors alike.
 Founded in 2012, Fundrise pioneered the eREIT asset, a private diversified real estate investment trust that enables everyday people to invest in private real estate once reserved for ultra-high net worth individuals or institutions.

 Not only do I appreciate the innovation that has come out of Fundrise since the company began, I also appreciate their investment analysis and annual market outlook.
 Their focus on market fundamentals is something I really appreciate.
-Their investment philosophy is also aligned with my own.
-Fundrise is a gracious sponsor of Financial Samurai.
+As you'll learn further in this Fundrise overview, their investment philosophy is also aligned with my own.

 Fundrise Overview: Interview With Ben Miller, Founder Of Fundrise

 Let's go over why Fundrise is one of the leading real estate platforms with over $7 billion in total assets transaction value to date.
 In addition, they've helped investors earn over $226 million in net dividends and that number continues to rise.

 Now let me share with you my detailed Q&A with Ben Miller.
 This detailed Fundrise overview will help you understand why they stand out from the competition and where they're headed.